 Ms. Meiyi has been teaching and coaching since 2011 and is also the first Singaporean to have successfully completed all levels of the Bolshoi Ballet Academy's Teacher Certification Program in New York City, taught by teachers from the Academy itself.
 Having studied at the Academy firsthand, Ms. Meiyi has both the experience and in-depth understanding of its methodology to coach dancers of all levels.
 She has also coached pre-professional ballet students privately for competitions and auditions, as well as rhythmic gymnasts in their routines and competitions.

 FACULTY - FLORENCE KUEK

-Currently, she is also a part-time college lecturer for dance students and is still active involved in the local dance scene, making dance performances for children.
+Currently, she is a part-time college lecturer for dance students and is active in the local dance scene, making dance performances for children.
 She is passionate and wants to share, nurture and pass on the ballet traditions while instilling knowledge, beauty, joy and the discipline of the art form to her students.

 Maria Alexandrova in Don Quixote.

 Principal dancer of Bolshoi Ballet, graduate of Bolshoi Ballet Academy.